PM – West must end addiction to Russian energy and starve Putin of war funds

 Those putting up refugees can receive a tax-free monthly payment of £350 for each family they look after.

-Separately, a new law was on the verge of being passed that will make it easier for ministers to impose sanctions on people linked to the Russian regime.
+Separately, a new law was passed that will make it easier for ministers to impose sanctions on people linked to the Russian regime.

-The Economic Crime (Transparency and Enforcement) Bill cleared both Houses of Parliament on Monday evening, with the legislation expected to receive Royal Assent in the early hours of Tuesday.
+The Economic Crime (Transparency and Enforcement) Act cleared both Houses of Parliament on Monday evening, with the legislation receiving royal assent in the early hours of Tuesday.

-The fast-tracked legislation will allow Britain to automatically sanction those who have had their assets frozen by the EU, US or Canada, opening the door to potentially hundreds more individual sanctions amid criticism that the UK Government has been slow to target those with Kremlin links.
+The fast-tracked legislation allows Britain to automatically sanction those who have had their assets frozen by the EU, US or Canada, opening the door to potentially hundreds more individual sanctions amid criticism that the UK Government has been slow to target those with Kremlin links.

 Register for free to continue reading